Does your admissions team struggle to contact new student leads quickly or effectively? If so,...

 Completed Application services include real-time contact qualification and maintaining the relationship until after the application and required admissions materials have been collected.
 This allows the institution to make an admissions decision on the applicants, and then transition to your internal team typically occurs once the university admits a student.

-Deciding on the right point of transition for your institution depends on the challenges you’re trying to solve and your biggest areas of opportunity.
+Deciding on the right point of transition for your university depends on the challenges you’re trying to solve and your biggest areas of opportunity.
 It will also depend on whether or not your institution will need the flexibility to go between these two levels of service as your needs fluctuate.

 Overall, the more your call center will interact with students, the more important it is to evaluate them as a partner.
 This ensures they understand higher education and the admissions process.